Where will Giannis Go? Houston.

 In general, everyone was playing the game.
 Some dealers will not negotiate without a competing offer.
 That is not a failure of this approach.
 It is a signal to move on.

 And so one dealer did.
 They offered $47,395 with the low interest financing with a deadline of that day.
-Not phased by the deadline, I told them I needed some time to look at it.
+Not fazed by the deadline, I told them I needed some time to look at it.
 This was my being silent, adding a pause to the SMS conversation.

 They had given me a link to a video of the car, and so I confirmed the colors were good.
 Also included were special options: premium floormats, exterior color, and “dark edition” aesthetic package. $1,800 of options that I did not mind but would not have paid for.